PaulaBarteau/data-migration/NMMNH/Telework/Teresa Mayfield-Meyer.markdown

 -- | --
-.5 | Zoom Meeting to with Mariel at MSB re: other ids and barcodes 1 | Correct other IDs for Mammal records related to MSB:Mamm .5 | Update and correct localities for public loaclities for 90-99 3 | Loaded 1,038 basic paleo records and research events 3 | Loaded 1,069 basic paleo records and 1,656 research events
+.5 | Zoom Meeting to with Mariel at MSB re: other ids and barcodes 1 | Correct other IDs for Mammal records related to MSB:Mamm .5 | Update and correct localities for public localities for 90-99 3 | Loaded 1,038 basic paleo records and research events 3 | Loaded 1,069 basic paleo records and 1,656 research events